bayoxx/Automated-Employee-Time-Off-Management-System/README.md

 **⚙️ Features**
 1. Time-Off Application: Employees submit leave requests with details (dates, number of days, notes).
-2. Manager Notification: Managers receive automated alerts when a request is submitted.
+2. Manager Notification: Managers receive automated email alerts when a request is submitted.
 3. Approval Workflow: Managers approve or reject requests with optional comments.
 4. Employee Notification: Employees are notified of the decision in real time.
 5. Leave Balance Management: Approved requests deduct from balances, which reset to 22 days annually.